Ssimoes48/Happiness-ETL/README.md

 ## Run Data

-How to recreate our database:
+### How to recreate our database:

-Clone repo to your desktop.
+* Clone repository to your desktop

-Open PG Admin and import Schema
+* Open `PgAdmin` and import `schema.sql`

-Run all of Schema
-Open CSV files notebooks in Jupyter notebook
-Your conda environment needs the following dependencies to run these notebooks:
+* Run all of `schema`.
+Make sure you are in your `PythonData` environment in your terminal.
+Your conda environment needs the following dependencies to run these notebooks: `sqlalchemy` , `pandas` ,  `psycopg2`
-	sqlalchemy
-	pandas
-	psycopg2
-	Config.py file

-Run notebooks completely.
+* Open CSV files notebooks in Jupyter notebook

-User will have to create a file called ‘config.py’ and save it in the main folder of repo.
-User will need to create a value called ‘postgress_pwd = {password}” whose value is equal to the users postgress password for PG Admin.
+* User will have to create a file called ‘config.py’ and save it in the main folder of repository.
+User will need to create a value called `‘postgress_pwd = {password}”` whose value is equal to the users `postgress password` for `PgAdmin`

+* Run notebooks completely

-Once the tables are populated in PG Admin, you can run our queries.
-They are saved in a file called query.sql .
+* Once the tables are populated in `PgAdmin`, run our queries.
+Queries are saved in file called `query.sql`

 ## Resources